MicrosoftDocs/security/zero-trust/adopt/prevent-reduce-business-damage-breach.md

 :::image type="content" source="../media/adoption-guide/govern-manage-phase.svg" alt-text="The govern and manage phase." lightbox="../media/adoption-guide/govern-manage-phase.svg":::

-Governance of your organization’s data is an iterative process.
-By thoughtfully creating your classification schema and rolling it out across your digital estate you have created a foundation.
-Use the following exercises to help you start building your initial governance plan for this foundation:
+Use the following exercises to help you start building your foundation:

 -
 -